-This is the number of submitted sales of products that do not require underwriting such as equities/ securities, annuities and other financial products or fees.
-Be sure to check with management for clarification.
+Securities: This is the number of submitted sales and dollar production from products sold that do not require underwriting such as equities, annuities and other financial products or fees.
+(Note: Some companies report annuities under the insurance category.
+(Please check with management for your exact definition.)